Background

 When they began embarking upon Lumina Spark workshops, they began at the top and worked their way down.
 Thus, Senior Management came first, then came Mid Management, followed by Junior management, after which came “Lumina Lite” for entry level employees.
 They tailored each workshop accordingly.
 For the top brass, the focus was on strategy was the general theme and focus point.
 For Mid and Junior Management, they laid the emphasis on ‘Effective Communication,’ ‘Teamwork’ and ‘Adjusting to Change’ We didn’t do individual profiles for the junior staff who does not have the required literacy level.

-To all they were at pains to explain the principles upon which Lumina is based and impress on staff the vital importance value of diversity.
+To all they were at pains to explain the principles upon which Lumina is based and impress on staff the vital importance of the value of diversity.

 To strengthen morale the Lumina Learning Team ran a cooking competition and even went so far as to compose a “One Shamwari” musical motif.
 Both served to further bind the team together both at the time and in a “Pulse check” session they ran some months later.